LVerhulst4321/PlanZ/Documentation/User_Documentation/notification_and_acceptance.md

 And users can review their sessions and let the con know if they are no longer able to take part.

 ![My Schedule](./images/my_schedule.png)

+The Programming Team can keep track of the assignments and confirmation status using the "Participant Assignments with Confirmation Status" report.